atlas-bi/website/src/docs/library/demo.md

 ---
 title: Demo
 eleventyExcludeFromCollections: true
-tags: BI Library
+tags: Library
-description: Watch a demo of the Atlas BI Library and learn about the features of the app.
+description: Watch a demo of the Atlas Library and learn about the features of the app.
 A live demo site is also available.
-keywords: atlas, atlas bi library, unified report library, data governance, database, demo, docker, run a demo, atlas demo
+keywords: atlas, atlas library, unified report library, data governance, database, demo, docker, run a demo, atlas demo
 layout: docs_library.njk
 date: Last Modified
 eleventyNavigation: